-Apple Watch SE vs Fitbit Charge 5: What will it be?
+Apple Watch SE vs. Fitbit Charge 5: What will it be?

 - Lacking some newer features

-The feature-heavy Fitbit Charge 5 hosts new features like EDA and ECG scans, and a daily Readiness Score, on top of Active Zone Minutes, workout intensity maps, and built-in GPS.
+The feature-heavy Fitbit Charge 5 hosts advanced features like EDA and ECG scans, plus a daily Readiness Score, on top of Active Zone Minutes, workout intensity maps, and built-in GPS.
 It offers up to seven days of battery life.

 Pros